General Info – summary

 Tree

 This thickset and spineless plant is usually a shrub up to 1,5m high (photo 04) and occasionally a Tree up to 3,6m.
 Here the Stem (main axis of the plant) is thick, swollen and succulent (with some more than normally thickened parts).
 There may be more than one stem arising from a Tuber (swollen underground stem, which is a storage and regenerative organ.
 This helps survival during dry winter months).
-The grey-green and smoothish Bark (photo 07) may be slightly pink and has much white watery sap present.
-This watery sap may be exuded from damaged parts.
+The grey-green and smoothish Bark (photo 07) may be slightly pink and has much white poisonous watery latex present that may be exuded from damaged parts.
 The thick and stumpy Branches may be almost vertical (photo 04).

 Leaves

-On this deciduous plant, the fleshy, succulent and hairless Leaves are clustered towards the ends of branches.
+On this deciduous plant (here leaves absent for most of the year and shed before the flowers appear), the fleshy, succulent and hairless Leaves are usually opposite and clustered towards the ends of branches.
 They are spirally arranged and simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
-The smooth leaves are up to 12,5 x 8cm and oblong to obovate (the reverse of ovate, the terminal half is broader than the basal).
+The smooth leaves are up to 12 x 8cm and oblong to obovate (the reverse of ovate, the terminal half is broader than the basal).
 The leaves are slightly fleshy, especially when young.
 The Blade may be tinged with pink and is glossy green to bluish green above, and paler dull green below.
 The Midrib is often pinkish and is prominent on both surfaces.
 There are 6-11 pairs of indistinct lateral Veins, which are more visible above.
-Conspicuous axillary Glands are present – several in each axil.
+Conspicuous axillary (in the axil – growing between stem and leaf) Glands are present – several in each axil.
 The Apex is rounded or notched.
 The wavy Margin is entire (with a continuous margin, not in any way indented).
-The Base tapers and is decurrent (leaf blades that partly wrap or have wings around the stem or petiole).
-The Petiole (leaf stalk) may be absent, obscured or it may be up to 0,5cm long.
+The tapering Base is decurrent (leaf blades that partly wrap or have wings around the stem or petiole).
+When present the Petiole (leaf stalk) may be obscured or up to 0,5cm long.
 Stipules (basal appendage of the petiole) are tiny or absent.

 Flowers